-The survey gauged support for all 42 listed goals in Section II of the IHPCP using a 5 point Likert Scale (Strongly agree, somewhat agree, neither agree nor disagree, somewhat disagree, strongly disagree).
+The survey gauged support for all 42 listed goals in Section II of the IHPCP using a 5-point Likert Scale (Strongly agree, somewhat agree, neither agree nor disagree, somewhat disagree, strongly disagree).
 Respondents were not required to submit a rating for all 42 goals.

-All other Plan goals not listed here registered between 87% and 96% agreement (aggregated as a "strongly agree" or "somewhat agree" Likert Scale response).
+All other Plan goals not listed here registered between 87 percent and 96 percent agreement (aggregated as a "strongly agree" or "somewhat agree" Likert Scale response).